openlibhums/django-mailgun/README.rst

     EMAIL_BACKEND = 'django_mailgun.MailgunBackend'
     MAILGUN_ACCESS_KEY = 'ACCESS-KEY'
     MAILGUN_SERVER_NAME = 'SERVER-NAME'
+    MAILGUN_REQUIRE_TLS = True/False

 Replace ``ACCESS-KEY`` with the "API-KEY" value from your Mailgun account details and ``SERVER-NAME`` with the last part of your "API Base URL" (eg. https://api.mailgun.net/v3/**<your_server_name>**), also found in your Mailgun account details.

+When setting `MAILGUN_REQUIRE_TLS` to False, Mailgun will deliver the message over a plain SMTP connection when an error occurs establishing the TLS connection.
+Set this to True if you prefer the message to only be delivered over TLS and an error to be raised when this is not possible.

 Now, when you use ``django.core.mail.send_mail``, Mailgun will send the messages.